PyEllips/pyElli/paper/paper.md

 The calculation is stored in the `result` variable, which is a [`Result` object](https://pyelli.readthedocs.io/en/stable/result.html).
 This object can hold all input parameters and the calculation results.
 You can call methods like `psi`, `delta`, `R`, etc., to get your desired output.
 We can also use the `@fit` decorator in `elli.fitting` to automatically show a widget-based fitting GUI for Jupyter notebooks.
-Figure \autoref{fig:fit_dec_example} shows the output when used with this example model and some experimental data.
+\autoref{fig:fit_dec_example} shows the output when used with this example model and some experimental data.

 ![The ipywidgets based fitting GUI.\label{fig:fit_dec_example}](fit_decorator_example.png)